rtm516/GeyserMC-wiki/Understanding-the-Config.md

 **`port`**: The port Geyser will run on.
 By default, it is 19132 in bedrock.

+**`clone-remote-port`**: Some hosting services change your Java port everytime you start the server and require the same port to be used for Bedrock/UDP connections.
+This option makes the Bedrock port the same as the Java port every time you start the server.
+This option does not do anything on the Standalone version of Geyser.

 **`motd1`**: The first line of the MOTD for Geyser.

 **`motd2`**: The second line of the MOTD for Geyser. **Please keep in mind, this option will only work if Geyser is shown in the Friends tab!**

+**`server-name`**: The world name that is shown in the top-right area of the pause screen.

 ## Remote Section
 Options for the remote (java) server.

-*The following two configuration options do not generally apply for plugin versions as the plugin handles connecting to the running server.*

 **`address`**: The address of the Minecraft: Java Edition server you want to join.
+By default, this value is `auto`.
+By keeping it as `auto`, the address, port, and Floodgate support will be automatically configured.
+In standalone, keeping this as `auto` sets the remote address to 127.0.0.1.

 **`port`**: The port of the Minecraft: Java Edition server you specified in the `address` section.